 77) WR Josh Palmer, Los Angeles Chargers: Justin Herbert gets a blindside protector on Day 1 and another receiver in Round 3.
 Behind Keenan Allen and Mike Williams, LA has several guys in reserve, including a pair who flashed a little last year, namely Jalen Guyton and Tyron Johnson.
 A pair of late-round picks from 2020’s draft — KJ Hill and Joe Reed — also are in the mix.
 Palmer (6-foot-1, 210 pounds) brings plus-size and length to the passing attack.
 He is competitive and can create yards after the catch, but route running is a concern.
 Don’t expect much of anything from him in Year 1, though the Bolts have Williams entering the final year of his rookie deal, and none of the aforementioned reserves are even locks to make the roster.

 81) TE Hunter Long, Miami Dolphins: Tough and brilliant … what more could a coaching staff want from a first-team All-ACC selection?
 How about he led all tight ends in grabs last year, showing Long has the chops.
 He also is raw in terms of nuances, so it will take a year or two before he’s polished enough to be a reliable starter.
-The Dolphins still have Mike Gesicki under contract through the 2021 season, and this is a system not known for utilizing the position.
+The Dolphins still have Mike Gesicki under contract through the 2021 season.
 In time, Long’s athletic traits and skills as a receiver will put him on the radar in fantasy as a fringe starter.

 82) WR Dyami Brown, Washington Football Team: The North Carolina star will be a fantastic addition to this offense.
 He and Terry McLaurin similarly profile to one another, and both guys can get deep in a hurry.
 Brown stands 6-foot-1, 189 pounds, and plays bigger than he measures.
 Despite possessing 4.44 speed and quality hands, he’s a victim of a deep receiver class.
 The offense loves play-action passing and deep balls, suggesting OC Scott Turner will get Brown involved right away.
 There shouldn’t be a great deal of volume for the rook, given McLaurin, Curtis Samuel, Adam Humphries, Antonio Gandy-Golden and JD McKissic being in the fold.
 Brown has a bright future but will be inconsistently utilized in Year 1.